onaio/js-tools/packages/DrillDownTable/README.md

 Basically it defines the first hierarchical level that you want to show on your `DrillDownTable`.

-This is also option and defaults to `null`.
+This is also optional and defaults to `null`.

 #### linkerField